guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

 approximately 80%.

-You may keep the Guild View and TensorBoard windows open for the remainder of this tutorial --- they'll automatically refresh as you generate runs.
+You may keep the Guild View and TensorBoard windows open for the remainder of this tutorial---they'll automatically refresh as you generate runs.
 When you no longer need them, close the browser windows and stop Guild View by typing ``Ctrl-C``.